Classical school (criminology): Beccaria

+Thus, punishment works at two levels.
+Because it punishes individuals, it operates as a specific deterrence to those convicted not to reoffend.
+But the publicity surrounding the trial and the judgment of society represented by the decision of a jury of peers offers a general example to the public of the consequences of committing a crime.
+He believed that if criminals are afraid of similarly swift justice, they will not offend, and that a long, effective punishment is more frightening than a powerful, brief one.
+Sellin described Beccaria's replacement of capital punishment with penal servitude to be "worse than death" – its intensity and duration would serve to create a greater impression than a one-time punishment, even one as severe as death.

 Bentham

 In this context, the most relevant idea was known as the "felicitation principle" of utilitarianism, i.e. that whatever is done should aim to give the greatest happiness to the largest possible number of people in society.
 Bentham argued that there had been "punishment creep", i.e. that the severity of punishments had slowly increased so that the death penalty was then imposed for more than two hundred offences in England.
 For example, if rape and homicide were both punished by death, then a rapist would be more likely to kill the victim (as a witness) to reduce the risk of arrest.

 Bentham posited that man is a calculating animal who will weigh potential gains against the pain likely to be imposed.
 If the pain outweighs the gains, he will be deterred and this produces maximal social utility.
 Therefore, in a rational system, the punishment system must be graduated so that the punishment more closely matches the crime.
 Punishment is not retribution or revenge because that is morally deficient: the hangman is paying the murder the compliment of imitation.

+Bentham's ideas strengthened the principles behind the prison system.
+Prisons were uncommon in pre-modern times and mostly used to hold those awaiting trial or transport.
+In Bentham's introduction of the Panopticon in 1791, he outlined prisons as a place to not only punish criminals, but to be a reminder of the repercussions in crime, in line with the classical emphasis on prevention through deterrence.

-But the concept is problematic because it depends on two critical assumptions:
+Bentham's concept has some flaws due to its reliance on two critical assumptions: